guillermo-moran/RoboTaxi/README.md

 ## Credits

-Swift Application and PHP Controller written entirely by me (Guillermo Moran).
+Swift Application and PHP Controller written  by me (Guillermo Moran).
-Other backend components written my Mohammed, Shakar, and Marcus Eicher.
+Other backend components written by Mohammed, Shakar, and Marcus Eicher.